Dan Price: Personal life

+Legal issues

 In 2013, Price entered an Irish pub in Seattle, sat at a table of people he did not know, and was asked to leave.
 After the bar's manager escorted him out, Price allegedly assaulted the manager.
 Price was arrested and charged.
 The charges were later dismissed.

 In October 2015, Price's ex-wife Kristie Colón recorded a TEDx talk at the University of Kentucky in which she alleged that Price threw, punched, slapped, body-slammed and waterboarded her while they were married.
 Price's representatives notified the university that they considered Colón's remarks to be defamatory.
-The university later deleted its video footage of Colón's talk, which it had been planning to publish in December, and deleted information about her from the TEDx event's web site.
+The university later deleted its video footage of Colón's talk and deleted information about her from the TEDx event's web site.
 Price denied her claims of abuse, said the events Colón described never happened, and said that his wife never filed a police report.
 Price's father denied Colón's accusations in an interview with the Idaho Statesman in December 2015.
 In January 2016, Colón published a blog post standing by her accusations.

 In April 2022, Price was under investigation by the Palm Springs Police Department for felony rape of a drugged victim stemming from an April 2021 incident in Palm Springs, California.
 On August 15, 2022, Palm Springs Police told The New York Times that they had referred the case to local prosecutors.
+In September 2024, Price was charged in Riverside County Superior Court with rape of an unconscious victim.
+"I have never physically or sexually abused anyone.
+I’m going to fight this charge and prove my innocence in court," said Price on October 25, 2024, a day after the court records were unsealed.
+On May 27, 2025, The New York Times reported that the Riverside County District Attorney's office had dropped the rape charges against Price.
+According to the alleged victim, the prosecutors told her that "it was too much of a 'he said, she said' case," although she noted that the grand jury had believed that there was enough evidence to go to trial.

 In February 2022, Price was charged with misdemeanor assault, misdemeanor assault with sexual motivation, and reckless driving after a 26-year-old woman accused Price of forcibly attempting to kiss her.
 The woman also told police that Price was driving while intoxicated.
 Price's attorney issued a statement denying the woman's claims.
 The assault with sexual motivation charge was later dropped; Price pleaded not guilty to the other two charges on May 31.
-The case is expected to go to trial on January 10, 2023.
+On April 19, 2023, a city court dismissed the remaining charges without prejudice.